Xlocsinjr/progProject/PROCESS.md

 - Tried to store the json data in a variable in javascript.
 The data is not fully loaded after calling d3.json because it is asynchronous.
 It is best to just run all functions inside d3.json.
+- Investigated the colour flickering tooltip in the worldmap.
+It has definitely something to do with the slider in the html.
+Commenting the slider out in the html fixes the problem.